-Apparently ~3000 UK charities have Royal patrons.
+Apparently ~3000 organisations have Royal patrons.
 About 200 have this week lost their relationship with Prince Andrew.
 Securing and maintaining a relationship with a Royal is work, and is it worth it?
 It seems that nobody knows.
 Giving Evidence is going to investigate.

 This is a question about donor effectiveness: the patrons probably think that they are helping the charities, but donors are often rather less helpful than they think they are.
 It’s reasonable – and possible – to assess the effectiveness of donors, as we have said elsewhere.
 It is also a question about charity effectiveness: how should charities best allocate their scarce resources?
 We will specifically be looking at whether & how much & when Royals patrons – and with luck other celeb patrons – help charities.